rohan-sources/Learning-python/README.md

 # Learning-python
-I am using this repo to keep my notes and practice sessions in python.
+I am using this repo to keep my notes and practice files in python.